 This brings me to my next point, the main cast became more bland and sidelined as time went on.
 There’s blatant writer favouritism with Toriko who has 3 demons, yet they’re poorly explored.
 Before the timeskip, the 4 kings were around the same lvl, afterwards Toriko creates a large power gap and leaves them behind.

 Everything goes downhill after the Pair arc.
 Sunny, Coco and Zebra’s journey for the main food that pertained to their dream got offscreened.
 That’s 3 wasted arcs.
 Zebra, Coco & Zebra Vs Joie got offscreened.

 There’s overused plot devices e.g. back channels, food luck.
 Food luck is the most nonsensical, broken ability I’ve seen in any shounen.
 It went from simple precognition to search for food, to characters spamming it in fights when food wasn't even relevant.
 I broke down in laughter when it was revealed astral spirits was what was helping them.

-Then there’s the convulted drama with Accia, the talk no jutsu turning NEO into a good ‘thing’.
-Also, there was plot points that was never resolved, a poorly written, one sided relationship with Toriko & Rin (which made their wedding look like a joke) and missed potential with space.
+Furthermore, there’s the convulted drama with Accia, the talk no jutsu turning NEO into a good ‘thing’.
+Many plot points were never resolved.
+There’s a poorly written, one sided relationship with Toriko & Rin (which made their wedding look like a joke) and missed potential with space.

 Overall, I enjoyed Toriko for what it is, which is a “fun, hype fuelled adventure story about food”.
 There’s not many manga where I’ve felt immersed into it’s world like Toriko.
 However, I won’t deny it went downhill after the timeskip and became worse as it went on.
 Toriko turned into DBZ so hard with a ridiculous power creep.
 It went from "Toriko and Co. are going to hunt this rare ingredient and make a dish that will make you reader's mouth drool" to fighting some retarded Majin buu like blob that was going to destroy the planet because “he wants to eat it”.

-Once you’ve gotten over the hype and looked at the story, it isn’t that amazing.
-It’s a mediocre shounen
+Once you’ve gotten over the hype and analyse the story deeper, it isn’t that great.
+Toriko’s a mediocre shounen